Category Archives: Inspiration

 11150369_10205840205198621_9069078264996299353_n

-I am so glad that God doesn’t call the qualified but He qualifies the called!
-I am one that may feel like puking my guts up before an event.
+I am so glad that God doesn’t call the qualified, but He qualifies the called!
+I am one who may feel like puking my guts up before an event.
 But then once the execution is over, I may bawl like a baby!
 As much as I am thankful for the grit in me to undertake a task, I am much more grateful for the grace of God that carries me through a task.
 I don’t take this lightly.

-Be yourself, nobody else is better qualified than you.
+Be yourself; nobody else is better qualified than you.

 Regardless of faith, status, education, or race, we’ve all felt discouraged, rejected, abandoned, or betrayed at one point or another.
 We’ve all had our dreams smashed, our dignity shot, our hearts torn, and our hope lost.